apache/nifi-site/src/pages/markdown/quickstart.md

 Now you should have a fully functioning build off the latest codebase.

 _NOTE_:  During development it is not necessary to build the entire code base.
-Typically, in case of a NAR bundle change you can build only the particular bundle followed by running `mvn -T C2.0 clean install -Pdir-only` in `nifi-assembly`.
+Typically, in case of a NAR bundle change you can build only the particular bundle followed by running `mvn -T C2.0 clean install -Ddir-only` in `nifi-assembly`.

 ## Running the application